ietf-wg-keytrans/draft-protocol/draft-ietf-keytrans-protocol.md

 the label, this version is provided in `SearchResponse.version`; otherwise, the field is empty.

-The `inclusion` field contains an inclusion proof for all of the log tree leaves where either a search proof was provided in `search.prefix_proofs` or the prefix tree root hash was provided directly in `search.prefix_roots`.
-If the user advertised a previously observed tree size in `last`, the proof in `inclusion` also functions as a consistency proof.

 Users verify a search response by following these steps:

 1. Compute the VRF output for each version of the label from the proofs in `binary_ladder`.
 2. Verify the proof in `search` as described in {{proof-combined-tree}}.
-3. Compute a candidate root value for the tree from the proof in `inclusion`, the hashes of log entries used in `search`, and any previously retained full subtrees of the log tree.
+3. Compute a candidate root value for the tree from the proof in `search.inclusion` and any previously retained full subtrees of the log tree.
 4. With the candidate root value for the tree, verify `FullTreeHead`.
 5. Verify that the commitment to the target version of the label opens to `SearchResponse.value` with opening `SearchResponse.opening`.